cquark7/apod_scraper/README.md

 Uses `requests`+` gevent`+` lxml` for superfast scraping and html parsing.

 Use this script responsibly.
-Sending a lot of simultaneous requests will cause load on the the server.
+Sending a lot of simultaneous requests will cause load on the server.

 **TODO**: Create a cross-platform Python script for changing desktop background to APOD.

 ![Matterhorn, Moon, and Meteor ](https://apod.nasa.gov/apod/image/1901/cervin1300vetter.jpg)

 **NOTE**: This is an educational project.
-All images belongs to their respective copyright holders.
+All images belong to their respective copyright holders.
 You can use the scraped images for personal, non-commercial, non-public fair use.
 Please note that many APOD images have are copyrighted and so to use them commercially you must gain explicit permission from the copyright owners.